DevOps Engineer Daily Tasks: What Really Happens in Corporate DevOps Roles

 The Future of DevOps Tasks

 The DevOps landscape continues evolving rapidly.
-Platform engineering is emerging as a specialisation within DevOps, focusing on building internal developer platforms.
+Platform engineering is emerging as a specialization within DevOps, focusing on building internal developer platforms.
 Site Reliability Engineering (SRE) principles are being adopted more widely.
-Artificial intelligence is beginning to assist with tasks like incident response and system optimisation.
+Artificial intelligence is beginning to assist with tasks like incident response and system optimization.

-Whether you're transitioning from mobile development, system administration, or another technical field, DevOps offers the opportunity to work with cutting-edge technologies whilst making a tangible impact on how organisations deliver software to their users.
+Whether you're transitioning from development, system administration, or another technical field, DevOps offers the opportunity to work with cutting-edge technologies while making a tangible impact on how organizations deliver software to their users.